 Cyberseer endeavours to process all personal data securely and has in place appropriate security measures to ensure personal data is securely collected and is secured from unauthorised or unlawful processing, accidental loss, destruction or damage, during all stages of processing.
 When you send information over the Internet this can never be guaranteed to be 100% secure.
 As a result, whilst Cyberseer endeavours to protect your personal data we cannot guarantee the security of any data you transmit to us, and as such, any transmission is at your own risk.
 Where possible information is encrypted “at rest” and “in flight”.

 In addition to the disclosures reasonably necessary for the purposes identified elsewhere in this policy, we may disclose information about you:

-If you unsubscribe from marketing communications, we keep a record of this request along with your company, first name, last name, email address and position, indefinitely to ensure we do no send you direct marketing communications again.
+If you unsubscribe from marketing communications, we keep a record of this request along with your company, first name, last name, email address and position, indefinitely, to ensure we do not send you direct marketing communications again.

 We may keep your data for longer if we cannot delete it for legal, regulatory or technical reasons.